abdallah-eldali/auto-setup/README.md

 $ curl "https://location-of-bash-script." | bash -c
 ```

-## TODO:
+# TODO:

-- Split the main playbook to multiple other playbooks (i.e., make it modular)
+- [ ] Split the main playbook to multiple other playbooks (i.e., make it modular)
-- Remove some of the sway conf.d/ files
-- Flatpak permission files
-- Create bash script to install ansible (w/dnf) and ansible-pull the repo in a diff location
-- Ansible: create Password folder, create .snapshots and create a snapshot before and after?, how to remove the localhost warning?
-Use Debug messages